Chair: Seat height

 Ergonomic design distributes the weight of the occupant to various parts of the body.
 This is done by having an easily adjustable seat height.
 A seat that is higher results in dangling feet and increased pressure on the underside of the knees ("popliteal fold").
 It may also result in no weight on the feet which means more weight elsewhere.
 A lower seat may shift too much weight to the "seat bones" ("ischial tuberosities").
 Gas springs are attached to the body of the chair in order to give height adjustment and more comfort to the user.

 Some chairs have foot rests.
 Around 15% of women and 2% of men need foot rests, even at the 16 in chair height.
 A stool or other simple chair may have a simple straight or curved bar near the bottom for the sitter to place their feet on.

 Actual chair dimensions are determined by measurements of the human body or anthropometric measurements.
-The two most relevant anthropometric measurement for chair design is the popliteal height and buttock popliteal length.
+The two most relevant anthropometric measurements for chair design are the popliteal height and buttock popliteal length.

 For someone seated, the popliteal height is the distance from the underside of the foot to the underside of the thigh at the knees.
 It is sometimes called the "stool height".
 The term "sitting height" is reserved for the height to the top of the head when seated.
 For American men, the median popliteal height is 16.3 in and for American women it is 15.0 in.
 The popliteal height, after adjusting for heels, clothing and other issues, is used to determine the height of the chair seat.
 Mass-produced chairs are typically 17 in high.

 Researchers such as Mary Blade and Galen Cranz found that sitting on the edge of a high stool with feet on the floor is less harmful for the lower back than sitting up straight on a conventional chair.